Listen to Johnny Copeland on Bluesflac.

 4. Career Outline (Factual Timeline)

-• Began performing professionally at a young age in the United States
+• Began professional music activity in the United States during the 1990s

-• Launched a solo recording career in the early 1990s
+• Launched a solo recording career in the 2000s

 5. Discography (AllMusic)